-XPEL encourages, but does not require, directors to attend the Annual Meeting of stockholders; however, XPEL believes that such attendance allows for direct interaction between stockholders and members of the Board of Directors.
-A majority of the directors attended XPEL's Annual Stockholder Meeting conducted on May 24, 2023.
+XPEL encourages, but does not require, directors to attend the Annual Meeting of stockholders.
+A majority of the directors attended XPEL's Annual Stockholder Meeting conducted on June 5, 2024.

 Committees of the Board of Directors

 XPEL has standing Audit, Compensation and Nominating and Corporate Governance Committees, each of which has a written charter.